fsharpn00b/StoryStudio/README.md

 The example plugin is written in F#, but when you build your visual novel, Fable transforms it to `/src/0_data/plugins/Plugin_Template.fs.js`.
 If you prefer JavaScript, you can copy `Plugin_Template.fs.js` to a new file and use it as a template to develop other plugins.
 If you want to write a plugin in F#, you must add it to the [Story Studio project](/src/App.fsproj) so Fable transforms it to JavaScript.

-For you to access a plugin from a Story Studio script, you must register it:
+To use your plugin in a Story Studio visual novel script, you must register it:

     ```F#
     window?Plugins?<your_plugin_name> <- <your_plugin_component_name>